coenwerem/equidexflow/README.md

 ## Acknowledgments

-This codebase is a dexterous extension of [**EquiGraspFlow**](https://github.com/bdlim99/EquiGraspFlow) (Lim et al., CoRL 2024), used under the MIT License.
+This codebase is a Coulomb-compliant, contact-geometry-aware dexterous extension of [**EquiGraspFlow**](https://github.com/bdlim99/EquiGraspFlow) (Lim et al., CoRL 2024), used under the MIT License.
 The SE(3)-equivariant flow-matching backbone, VN-DGCNN encoder, Lie-group utilities, ODE solvers, and SE(3) base distributions originate upstream.
 See [`NOTICE`](NOTICE) for a per-file breakdown.
 The encoders themselves build on Vector Neurons (Deng et al., 2021) and DGCNN (Wang et al., 2019).
-The ground-truth grasps used to train the released checkpoints were synthesized with FRoGGeR (Li et al., 2023).
+The ground-truth grasps used to train the released checkpoints were synthesized with (https://github.com/alberthli/frogger)[FRoGGeR] (Li et al., 2023).
 Hardware results in the paper were executed on the LEAP Hand (Shaw et al., 2023).
 We thank the maintainers of PyTorch, Open3D, trimesh, and Drake.